orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### How can I buy PPO tokens?

-Initially, PPO tokens will only be purchasable via the [PPO Token Presale](https://url.prepo.io/blog-presale-docs) and potential future sale events on [sale.prepo.io](https://sale.prepo.io/).
+Currently, PPO tokens are only purchasable via [sale.prepo.io](https://sale.prepo.io/).

 After transferability is enabled, PPO tokens will be purchasable from decentralized exchanges (e.g. Uniswap) and potentially some centralized exchanges (to be announced).

 ### How can I earn PPO tokens?

-After the token launch, PPO tokens will be earnable in [various other ways](https://docs.prepo.io/tokenomics#earning-ppo).
+PPO tokens are/will be earnable in [various ways](https://docs.prepo.io/tokenomics#earning-ppo), including community tipping and gamified staking rewards.

 ### How can I see my PPO balance?